icpctools/icpctools/Resolver/README.md

 or via a connection to a CDS,
-the augmented event feed file must be copied to the local CDP folder or to the CDP being loaded by the CDS, and then in the latter case the CDS must be restarted (see the separate documentation for the _ICPCTools CDS_, available from the https://icpc.baylor.edu/icpctools/[ICPCTools website] for further information).
+the augmented event feed file must be copied to the local CDP folder or to the CDP being loaded by the CDS, and then in the latter case the CDS must be restarted (see the separate documentation for the _ICPCTools CDS_, available from the [ICPCTools website](https://tools.icpc.global) for further information).

 Recall that the Resolver expects that event feed files loaded from a local CDP are located in a file named _events.json_ in the CDP root folder (event feed files loaded by a CDS are also expected to be